-The name Paperwhite stems from this device’s unique E-ink screen.
-The 212 pixels per inch look amazing on a white screen as opposed to the grayscale typical of most eReaders.
-It also boasts a higher contrast than the previous Paperwhite version.
+The name Paperwhite stems from the eReader's unique e-ink screen.
+The 212 pixels per inch look amazing on a white screen as opposed to the grayscale typical of most eBook readers.
 The result is sharper text that is easier to read and more closely replicates paper books.

 The Kindle Paperwhite brings with it the best eBook store and overall ecosystem in the industry.
 Amazon is the largest and undoubtedly most well-known distributor of eBooks, and downloading new content onto the device is effortless.
 With a tap of the screen, you can browse over 2 million titles and even subscribe to your favorite magazines and newspapers.

-Beyond the array of benefits the Kindle Paperwhite offers booklovers, the device is chock full of useful features.
-Some seem a bit gimmicky but there's no denying that collectively they can make for a fun, enjoyable and even educational reading experience.
+Beyond the array of benefits the Kindle Paperwhite offers booklovers, the device is chock full of features.
+Some seem a bit gimmicky, but there's no denying that collectively they can make for a fun, enjoyable and even educational reading experience.

 For serious readers, the Paperwhite also allows you to add margin notes, create bookmarks and highlight text.
 There's even a built-in dictionary you can use to look up words without losing your place.

 The Kindle Paperwhite has set the bar high for the competition.
-While the latest version of the device isn't a complete overhaul of its predecessor, it still manages to outperform other, even more expensive, eReaders.
-Unrivaled in terms of readability, convenience and content access, the Paperwhite is a fantastic eBook reader for serious book lovers.
+While the latest version of the device isn't a complete overhaul of its predecessor, it still manages to outperform other – even more expensive – eReaders.
+Unrivaled in terms of readability, convenience and content access, the Paperwhite is a top eBook reader for serious book lovers.